 Setting the right long-term goal is strategy, often described as your mission or vision.
 Strategic planning is the journey of how you get there.

 If you think of nature, your mission & vision tells you the right forest to be in, whereas strategic plans tell you the path you take to get to and through that forest.
-Small data then informs your path selection.
+Small data then inform your path selection.

 Now that you are on the path, small data is super critical to ensure that you stay on that path.
-As obstacles occur, small data ensures that you are agile in finding and executing workarounds for the unexpected obstacles and twists in your journey.
+As obstacles occur, small data ensures that you are agile in finding and executing workarounds for unexpected obstacles and twists in your journey.
 Big data is of no use in the forest.

 Without visibility of small data and its strategic context, your employees are powerless – they become mindless robots, blindly doing whatever they are told and nothing more.